Deploying Our New Code

 What to Do If You See a Database Error

 Because our migrations introduce a new integrity constraint, you may find that it fails to apply because some existing data violates that constraint.
+For example, here’s what you might see if any of the lists on the server already contain duplicate items:

 sqlite3.IntegrityError: columns list_id, text are not unique

-At this point you have two choices:
+At this point, you have two choices:

 -

-Delete the database on the server and try again.
-After all, it’s only a toy project!
+Delete the database on the server and try again—after all, it’s only a toy project!

 -